Looped Transformers for Length Generalization: Experiments

 \section{Experiments}

-In this section, we evaluate the efficacy of looped Transformers in solving tasks that require length generalization.
+We evaluate the efficacy of looped Transformers in solving tasks that require length generalization.
 We introduce the experimental setup in Section~\ref{sec:experiment_setup}, present length generalization results in Section~\ref{exp:main_results} and ablation studies in Section~\ref{exp: ablation}, and visualize the stopping criterion in Section~\ref{exp:stop}.
 Code is available at \url{https://github.com/UW-Madison-Lee-Lab/looped-tf}.